Dimethoxy/WebsiteDist/content/plasma.md

 ---

 The source code is licensed under the **GPLv3**.
 If you download the source or create builds, you must comply with that license.
-For more information, visit [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).
+For more information, visit: [https://www.gnu.org/licenses/gpl-3.0.en.html](https://www.gnu.org/licenses/gpl-3.0.en.html)

 ## Warranty